 It's 10 degrees outside, you're wearing every layer in your closet, and all you want to do is spend the next several months of winter hunkered down on your couch with a warm cup of tea.
 But things like frozen pipes and heavy snow can dampen your cozy plans if you don't properly prepare your home for winter.

 According to the Information Insurance Institute, severe winter storms cause more than $1 billion in insured losses every year.
+The worst states for winter weather damage account for the majority of these claims.
 John Espenschied, owner of Insurance Brokers Group in Chesterfield, MO, says most home insurance claims come during the winter months, including frozen pipes, hail damage, wind damage and snow, and ice damage.

 "An average winter home insurance claim is going to be between $5,000 and $7,000.
 Doing winter preparation will help minimize the probability of having these types of claims and keep you from large rate increases due to claims," says Espenschied.